mileycyiza-droid/pdb_lab_oracle/README.md

 3. PDB Deletion Success
 4. Single PDB Verification
 5. OEM/APEX Dashboard with Username
+Problem:
+When trying to access OEM through https://localhost:5500/em, the browser showed

+“This site can’t be reached — 127.0.0.1 refused to connect.”

+Cause:
+The OEM (XDB) HTTPS service was not properly configured or the port (5500) was already in conflict.

+Solution:
+Connected to SQL*Plus as SYSDBA and reconfigured the HTTPS port using:
+EXEC DBMS_XDB_CONFIG.SETHTTPSPORT(0);
+EXEC DBMS_XDB_CONFIG.SETHTTPSPORT(5501);

 ## Conclusion:
 All tasks completed successfully.
 The environment is ready for PL/SQL development work.# pdb_lab_oracle